 Installing the Belt

-It is not possible for me to go into details of the installation procedure, as the instructions will differ for every car model and I do not have knowledge of your car's make.
-Still, I outline the generic features of the procedure for your perusal.
+It is not possible to go into details of the installation procedure, as the instructions will differ for every car model.
+So, here are the generic features of the procedure for your perusal.
 It will enable you to gauge the complexity of the job at hand.